 When Will the Next Round of Audits Commence?

 Phase Two of OCR’s HIPAA audit program is currently underway.
+Selected covered entities received notification letters Monday, July 11, 2016.
+Business associate audits will commence in the fall.
 OCR has begun to obtain and verify contact information to identify covered entities and business associates of various types and determine which are appropriate to be included in potential auditee pools.
 Communications from OCR will be sent via email and may be incorrectly classified as spam.
 If your entity’s spam filtering and virus protection are automatically enabled, we expect you to check your junk or spam email folder for emails from OCR; OSOCRAudit@hhs.gov.
 Click here to view a sample email letter.

 Who Will Be Audited?

 Every covered entity and business associate is eligible for an audit.
 These include covered individual and organizational providers of health services; health plans of all sizes and functions; health care clearinghouses; and a range of business associates of these entities.
 We expect covered entities and business associates to provide the auditors their full cooperation and support.

 On What Basis Will Auditees Be Selected?